 With all these in mind, our appointed actuary conducts a detailed analysis of the participating business and makes recommendation of the terminal dividend to be declared at least annually.
-To further safeguard your interest, we have designated committees to review and scrutinise the recommendation.
-Our board of directors will then make the decision taking into account the appointed actuary's recommendation.
-Through this robust framework of governance, we ensure a fair balance of interests of the policy owners and shareholders in every decision we make.
+To further safeguard your interest, we have designated committees to independently review and scrutinise the recommendation.
+Our board of directors will then make the decision taking into account the appointed actuary's recommendation, with written declaration by the chairman of the board, at least one independent non-executive director and the appointed actuary that appropriate measures have been taken to manage potential conflicts of interest between its duty to policyholders and its duty to shareholders, particularly in relation to the declaration of terminal dividend for policyholders.